formal-land/coq-of-ocaml/README.md

 It will install all dependencies (can take time), compile CoqOfOCaml and run the tests.
 The resulting files will be in `/root/coq-of-ocaml/` in your [Docker](https://www.docker.io/) image.

 ### Manually
-This compiler needs a working installation of OCaml 4.02 and Coq trunk, plus the following packages (can be installed using [OPAM](http://opam.ocaml.org/)):
+This compiler needs a working installation of OCaml 4.02 and Coq 8.4, plus the following packages (can be installed using [OPAM](http://opam.ocaml.org/)):
 * [SmartPrint](https://github.com/clarus/smart-print)
 * [YoJson](http://mjambon.com/yojson.html)